 I believe in the sanctity, dignity and individuality of human life, from conception until our last day.
 During my time in the South Carolina House, I have voted consistently to protect the lives of unborn children.
 I believe that an unborn child’s right to life is unalienable starting at conception.
 I also equally believe in the same right to life for mothers.

 Beyond my voting record supporting life, I have required audits of our state agencies that oversee abortion clinics to ensure that these agencies are following state law.
-I am a member of the House Legislative Oversight Committee that reviewed these audits and South Carolina’s relationship with Planned Parenthood.
+I was a member of the House Legislative Oversight Committee that reviewed these audits and South Carolina’s relationship with Planned Parenthood.
 The audits revealed various problems that needed correction.
 The corrections were made and the agencies in question remain under the Committee’s oversight.
 Reducing the number of abortions in South Carolina can be directly attributed to Burke’s strategy of small incremental reforms.

 I believe in individual liberty.
 I strongly support our right to speak our opinions openly, to assemble and protest peaceably, and to practice religion however we may wish.
 I have voted consistently to protect our 2nd Amendment right to arm ourselves as we see fit.
 I believe that the 2nd Amendment is the Constitutional guarantor of the 1st Amendment and the first line defender of our individual life and property.

 I believe that citizens deserve a small limited efficient government in exchange for the taxes that are demanded of them.
-As a member of the House Legislative Oversight Committee, we examine the spending habits of state agencies.
+As a member of the House Legislative Oversight Committee, we examined the spending habits of state agencies.
 Our audits have found waste and inefficiencies and we have started the reform of these agencies as needed.

 I spent a good part of the last decade introducing tax reform bills to eliminate sales tax loopholes, flatten income tax rates, and lower property tax rates.
 Since our state tax laws are tied to federal tax laws, tax reform can be difficult to achieve.
 South Carolina’s working middle class bears the brunt of tax payments to state government.
 They received a much needed income tax break from Congress this year.
 Our Republican controlled General Assembly must ensure that the federal income tax break continues to flow through to our workers on the state level in the years to come.
 I will actively participate in that oversight.